jordipbou/frMIDI/README.md

 # Changelog

+* 1.0.54 [2020/11/19] - Added functions to manipulate sequences.
+Modified pattern to allow multiple bars on definitions.
+Modified metronome to be based on new functions.
 * 1.0.53 [2020/11/10] - Removed absolute delta times from sequences.
 Used only for internal processing, it was more complicated to work with.
 * 1.0.52 [2020/11/04] - Added absolute delta times on loadMIDIFile conversion to always work with both deltaTimes and absoluteDeltaTimes.
 * 1.0.51 [2020/10/19] - Added metronome operator.
 Sends different notes on channel 10 for first beat, subdivision and rest of beats.